Solar-network/docs/docs/swipeswap/introduction.md

 # This page is currently under construction.

+# Please note that the mainnet swap is not live.
+Interacting with the swap procedure can result in loss of funds.

 # Introduction

 This section is meant for users and exchanges migrating their ERC20/BEP20 SXP to mainnet SXP.